February Revolution (Paraguay): Background

-The main idea behind the Revolution can be summoned with a fragment from a play by Julio Correa about the war: "After this war...we will embrace the tricolor, in this war we have demonstrated who we are...,that we are strong in the face of wrong, that we have strength and heart.
+The main idea behind the Revolution can be summoned with a fragment from a play by Julio Correa about the war: "After this war...we will embrace the tricolor, in this war we have demonstrated who we are..., that we are strong in the face of wrong, that we have strength and heart.
 We are going to expel all the Bolivians and later we will expel all of the traitors and thieves.
-Our country is ours...,we won it with sweat, tears and blood.
+Our country is ours..., we won it with sweat, tears and blood.
 All the Paraguayans after this war will have a piece of land on which to build their homes."

-After armistice was signed on June 12, 1935, President Eusebio Ayala quickly dismissed many soldiers from the army and due to the economic recession they were left unemployed, many of them staying in Asuncion in search of better opportunities.
-These Chaco War veterans and officers, dissatisfied with the weak Liberal politician leadership during the war and treatment of demobilized soldiers, who were sent home without pensions, found a leader in a populist officer, colonel Rafael Franco.
-He was a political and military troublemaker who by this time had been appointed the head the Military College and the National War Veteran's Association with more than 100 000 members.
+After armistice was signed on June 12, 1935, President Eusebio Ayala quickly dismissed many soldiers from the army and were sent home without pensions, and due to the economic recession they were left unemployed, with many of them staying in Asuncion in search of better opportunities.

-By the end of Chaco War, the term of President Ayala was ending and he supported the popular commander of Paraguayan forces in Chaco, José Félix Estigarribia as a possible candidate.
-There were also suspicions that Ayola with the help of Estigarribia might want to extend his rule for another term.
-Estigarribia also had opponents within the military, who were dissatisfied with his leadership during the war.
+By the end of Chaco War, Ayala's Liberal Party was split into various factions and there was no guaranteed successor for Ayala, whose term was coming to an end, and was seen as supporting José Félix Estigarribia, the popular commander of the Paraguayan forces in the Chaco War, ascending to the presidency.
+However, there was growing suspiction that Ayala would use the powerful position in the military of Estigarribia to amend the constitution to secure another term.
+Adding to the political tensions of the time, Estigarribia also had opponents within the military, who were disenchanted with his management of the war; in particular, military officers believed that he should have taken Santa Cruz de la Sierra (which borders the Chaco frontier).

-Worried about the rise Estigarribia, colonel Franco started a campaign against him, accusing him of military mistakes and failing to capture Santa Cruz de la Sierra.
-On February 6, 1936, Franco was arrested and exiled to Buenos Aires for plotting against the government.
-This raised his supporters to action.
+Said officers would coalesce in the figure of Colonel Rafael Franco, a populist officer with a history of being a military troublemaker; in 1928, and acting without orders, he had ordered an attack on the Fort Vanguardia from the Bolivians, resulting in international arbitration that ordered Paraguay to rebuild the fort for the Bolivians.
+As a result, Franco was relieved from his military duties, only to be reinstated following the beginning of the Chaco War.
+After the war, Franco had been appointed director the Military College by Ayala, with the encouragement of Estigarribia, in hopes to quell the more radical voices in the military.
+However, Franco would use his appointment at the military school as a "pulpit" to criticize both Estigarribia and Ayala.
+On February 6, 1936, Ayala removed Franco from his position and was exiled to Buenos Aires for plotting against the government.
+This rallied his supporters to action.